 If you have responsibilities, then it could be time to think about investing in some life insurance.
 As mentioned previously, if you have the responsibility of a mortgage, then you have the responsibility to make sure someone else isn’t lumbered with paying it, should something happen to you.

 The same applies if you have a family.
 Having dependents means you have people depending on you.
 While they may depend on you for love and emotional support, they may also depend on you financially as well.
-Getting life insurance (from sources such as the one at this link) can mean protection for them, and their future.
+Getting life insurance can mean protection for them, and their future.

 Do you rely on your income to pay the bills?